SDOSLabs/SwiftUI-Test/Readme.md

 # SwiftUI-Test

-This proyect has samples for SwiftUI for Xcode 12
+This project has samples for SwiftUI for Xcode 12 beta 4